NethermindEth/nethermind/.github/pull_request_template.md

 - [ ] Yes
 - [ ] No

-_If yes, fill in the details here or link the PR to docs update.
+_If yes, link the PR to the docs update or the issue with the details labeled `docs`.
 Remove if not applicable._

 #### Requires explanation in Release Notes